Can’t Decide On The Perfect Niche For Your Next Project? Then Check This Out…

 These days, I can write a 500-word blog post in about 5 to 10 minutes, simply because I’ve written so much over the years on these types of nerdy topics.

-I blogged about how you can build a blog, how you can build a computer from scratch, about wireless encryption algorithms, computer programming, Botnets, identity theft, how to protect yourself from viruses, and things along those lines.
+At first the blog was mostly an IT blog; I blogged about how you can build a blog, how you can build a computer from scratch, about wireless encryption algorithms, computer programming, Botnets, identity theft, how to protect yourself from viruses, and things along those lines.